BTCgreen-Network/btcgreen-blockchain/CONTRIBUTING.md

 Prior to proposing changes to `main`, proposers should consider if running a `beta testnet` review environment will make the reviewer more effective when evaluating a change.
 Changes that impact the blockchain could require a review environment before acceptance into `main`.
 This is at the discretion of the reviewer.
 BTCgreen organization members have been granted CI access to deploy `beta testnets`.
-If you are not a BTCgreen organization member, you can enquire about deploying a `beta testnet` in the public dev Discord channel.
+If you are not a BTCgreen organization member, you can enquire about deploying a `beta testnet` in the public dev Keybase channel.

 ## Submit changes